AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

  !2!
  When you install an updated gcc/clang/... package, your OS might restore the ld link.

+### Performing the steps by hand

+It is possible to perform all the steps afl-ld by hand to workaround issues in the target.

+1. Recompile with AFL_DEBUG=1 and collect the afl-clang-lto command that fails e.g.: `AFL_DEBUG=1 make 2>&1 | grep afl-clang-lto | tail -n 1`

+2. run this command prepended with AFL_DEBUG=1 and collect the afl-ld command parameters, e.g. `AFL_DEBUG=1 afl-clang-lto[++] .... | grep /afl/ld`

+3. for every .a archive you want to instrument unpack it into a seperate directory, e.g.
+   `mkdir archive1.dir ; cd archive1.dir ; llvm-link x ../<archive>.a`

+4. run `file archive*.dir/*.o` and make two lists, one containing all ELF files and one containing all LLVM IR bitcode files.
+   You do the same for all .o files of the ../afl/ld command options

+5. Create a single bitcode file by using llvm-link, e.g.
+   `llvm-link -o all-bitcode.bc <list of all LLVM IR .o files>` If this fails it is game over - or you modify the source code

+6. Run the optimizer on the new bitcode file:
+   `opt -O3 --polly -o all-optimized.bc all-bitcode.bc`

+7. Instrument the optimized bitcode file:
+   `opt --load=$AFL_PATH/afl-llvm-lto-instrumentation.so --disable-opt --afl-lto all-optimized.bc -o all-instrumented.bc

+8. If the parameter `--allow-multiple-definition` is not in the list, add it as first command line option.

+9. Link everything together.
+   a) You use the afl-ld command and instead of e.g. `/usr/local/lib/afl/ld`
+      you replace that with `ld`, the real linker.
+   b) Every .a archive you instrumented files from you remove the <archive>.a
+      or -l<archive> from the command
+   c) If you have entries in your ELF files list (see step 4), you put them to
+      the command line - but them in the same order!
+   d) put the all-instrumented.bc before the first library or .o file
+   e) run the command and hope it compiles, if it doesn't you have to analyze
+      what the issue is and fix that in the approriate step above.

+Yes this is long and complicated.
+That is why there is afl-ld doing this and that why this can easily fail and not all different ways how it *can* fail can be implemented ...

 ### compiling programs still fail